Please read about our studio policies prior to registering.

 YEARLY CLASSES: Classes run from September to June.
 The class schedule is subject to change, pending enrollment.

-STUDENT CLASS PLACEMENT FOR RETURNING STUDENTS: Before the end of each dance season, current students receive a recommendation report and are given priority registration for the following year.
+STUDENT CLASS PLACEMENT FOR RETURNING STUDENTS: Before the end of each dance season, current students receive a Student Placement Form and are given priority registration for the following year.
 CSD faculty make all placement decisions; appropriate levels of classes are determined with the best interest of each student in mind.
 Faculty members will review all students’ placements for accuracy in the first three weeks of classes each fall.
 If a class adjustment is advisable, the teacher will approach the parent to discuss class options.

 STUDENT CLASS PLACEMENT FOR NEW STUDENTS: With the exception of our dance companies, acceptance into the school is based on class availability, age, and previous experience.
 If a student is new to CSD, a faculty member may need to assess the student to ensure that they are placed in the appropriate level.
 Please provide the studio with details of your dance background, if any.
 Registration and assessments continue through the summer on a first come, first serve basis.
 Faculty members will review all students’ placements for accuracy in the first three weeks of classes each fall.
 If a class adjustment is advisable, the teacher will approach the parent to discuss class options.